GenericMappingTools/pygmt/CONTRIBUTING.md

 a predefined list of values.

 In these cases, an exceptions should be raised to signal the invalid inputs/outputs.
+Please avoid using `assert` statements.
 We provide custom exceptions for this (see the API reference).
-In general, invalid inputs should raise `GMTInvalidInput`.
-The `gmt.clib` raises `GMTCLibError` when API functions return invalid status codes.
+In general, invalid inputs should raise `GMTInvalidInput`. `gmt.clib` functions/methods should raise `GMTCLibError` when API functions return invalid status codes.

 ## Credit